 Biofield research specifically studies the effects of varying internal and external stimuli and input on these fields, as well as the ways in which these fields affect our physical and emotional health and wellbeing.

 Both our individual fields and the Spatial Field can be affected by our emotions, thoughts, feelings, activities (such as in this case, David Router’s work) and states of being (mindsets, internal attitudes, beliefs and non-conscious issues, relative mind-body-spirit balance, and levels of consciousness); likewise, both our individual fields and the Spatial Field have an interactive effect … each affecting the other in interesting ways.

 Energy fields are normally invisible; The use of specialized electro-photonic imaging equipment makes the invisible visible, allowing us to get a picture of the ways in which the field both reflects and affects our experience of ourselves and the world around us.
-Energy fields are both measureable and quantifiable by varying parameters.
+Energy fields are both measurable and quantifiable by varying parameters.
 This allows us to map, measure and compare varying qualities inherent in the field dynamics of these informational fields, and to track changes over time, as well as the effects of varying inputs.

 How do we measure these fields?